Cnaphalocrocis medinalis: Feature Description

+Pupae of the rice leafroller measure approximately 9 millimeters in length.
+The 5th to 7th abdominal segments near the leading edge exhibit a single line of dark brown fine hair.
+The tail tip of the pupa possesses eight barbs, and the pupa is enclosed within a white, thin cocoon.

+Adult rice leafrollers typically measure between 7 and 9 millimeters in length, with a wingspan ranging from 13 to 18 millimeters.
+They exhibit a flaxen coloration, with three brown transverse belts on the prothorax, one of which is relatively coarse and short.
+Male moths feature a shining and concave eyespot on the central part of the prothorax's leading edge, whereas female moths lack this eyespot.

 Pest Impact

 Rice leafrollers are harmful at the stage of larva.
 A single larva can consume approximately 25 cm2 of leaf tissue, constituting less than 40% of a normal leaf of rice.
 Generally, the 1st-instar larva crawled into the heart leaf or the leaf sheath nearby, and the 2nd-instar larva began to spin silk at the leaf tip, and then began to turn into a small insect bud after the 3rd-instar.
 The food intake at 4th and 5th instar, which accounting for more than 90% of the total food intake of the larva.
 Although, there are some differences between different generations.

 Rice (Oryza sativa L.) is the most important staple food for more than half of the world population including India.
 It is grown on an estimated 41.85 e6ha in India with a production of 102 e6MT.
 Insect pests inflict an average of 21%–51% yield loss in rice, which leads to one of the major reasons for poorer crop productivity in India.
 The leaf folder infestation may cause more than 50% of leaf damage with significant yield losses.